-When Caroline’s mother was told of her daughter’s HIV test results, she was relieved to know the cause of her daughter’s illnesses.
+When her mother was told of her daughter’s HIV test results, she was relieved to know the cause of her daughter’s illnesses.
 “I will now be able to fight the enemy head-on by ensuring that my daughter takes her antiretroviral drugs,” said the 47-year-old widowed mother of three girls.

-Now, Caroline is progressing well.
+The now 13-year-old is progressing well.
 Test results show she had an undetectable viral load for HIV.

 Jhpiego leads the Malawi Gateway project with funding from the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR) through the Centers for Disease Control and Prevention (CDC).
 Interventions targeting adolescent girls and young women are implemented through the DREAMS mechanism, which focuses on HIV prevention for adolescent girls and young women ages 10-14 years; 15-19 years; and 20-24 years through evidence-based interventions shown to successfully address risk behaviors for HIV transmission and gender-based violence.
 The program aims to transform its beneficiaries into “Determined, Resilient Empowered, AIDS-free, Mentored, and Safe” (DREAMS) women.